Children's Comprehensive Bible Question Quiz

 How many wives does the Bible say King Solomon had?

 c.
-King Solomon had over 700 wives and concubines in total in his harem.
+King Solomon had a total of over 700 wives and concubines in his harem.

 -